PeterDrake/drakepedia/data_structures/lists.md

     /** Returns the item at index i. */ public T get(int i);

-    /** Removes the item at index i, shifting later items to lower indices to close the resulting gap.. */ public void removeAt(int i);
+    /** Removes the item at index i, shifting later items to lower indices to close the resulting gap. */ public void removeAt(int i);

     /** Sets the item at index i to T. */